elysiajs/documentation/docs/quick-start.md

 Node.js is a JavaScript runtime for server-side applications, the most popular runtime for JavaScript which Elysia supports.

-You can install Bun with the command below:
+You can install Node.js with the command below:

 ::: code-group